Norwegian Sun Cruise Review by Kansas Jayhawker: St Maarten/St Thomas Or Bust!!! Technical Difficulties!!!

 We booked a cruise on Norwegian Cruise Lines (Our First on NCL) on the Sun sailing out of Port Canaveral, Florida, for December 4th - 11th, 2010.
 Ports of Call included the Bahamas, St. Thomas and St. Maarten, VI, with three sea days to enjoy the warmer climate and ship amenities.
 We were able to board/embark without any trouble and they took our pictures at the cruise terminal vs. as we boarded the ship (A nice first).
 Our vision of the ship was compared to fifteen (15) previous cruises on Holland America, Carnival, Princess and Royal Caribbean.
 To our surprise, The Sun has a piece of elegance of the ships of the past with wood panels/flooring, decorative colors and paintings in abundance.
-We were guided to the Garden Café’ on deck 11/Pool Deck.
+We were guided to the Garden Cafe' on deck 11/Pool Deck.
 What we found was total disaster in the layout and organization of the buffet area.
 Massive lines that did not move, poor access & egress flow.
 Everything flowed together (Salads, Main Dishes, Side Dishes, and Desserts & Ice Creams).
 More

 We finished lunch and continued our tour of the ship.
 All the amenities seem excellent and the crew was very friendly.
 You could actually carry on a conversation and understand them.
 We were given the OK to go to our inside cabin.
 What a surprise awaited us!!!
 This is the largest interior or exterior cabin we have ever had.
 Plenty of storage available, but the bathroom was just like any other - tight!!
 Refrigerator and safe were available and were quite comfortable and enjoyed the quiet.
 Never did see our room stewards from day one.

-The Great Outdoor Café’ was a real treasure when it was open and you can enjoy the full panoramic view off the rear of the ship.
+The Great Outdoor Cafe' was a real treasure when it was open and you can enjoy the full panoramic view off the rear of the ship.
 Best hot dogs and hamburgers on the ship.
 Desserts and salads were excellent.
 Much needed maintenance on railings and step ways.
 Using 2X4's as railing is NOT acceptable.
 This ship was to be dry docked in early 2010, but NCL Corporate kept her active despite some necessary renovations and repairs.

 Four Seasons and/or Seven Seas Main Dining Rooms were nice, but the service and quality of food lacked from our expectations.
 Service was slow every night and quantity/quality of the food was less than other cruise lines.
 Open dining in all dining rooms might work if properly staffed, but too few people trying to cover a much larger area than able to serve in a reasonable manner.
 Every item from appetizers to desserts was brought out by a different person.
 The Management is more interested in selling passengers upgrades to high end venues.
 These are a little pricy and the quality/quantity is not much better with about the same service.